go-masonry/docu-web/content/mortar/config.md

 ## Environment variables

-While it depends on the implementation you should assume that if there is an Environment Variable with a *matching* name its value going to be used first.
+While it depends on the implementation, you should assume that if there is an Environment Variable with a *matching* name its value is going to be used first.

 ### Matching Environment Variable names